 - Your entire business depends on SAP ERP data and logic.

 - Your dealers and distributors have unique contract pricing, inventory calculations and other business rules, and your B2B commerce experience needs to get them right for every customer.

 - You rely on unique products, rather than an unusual commerce experience, to differentiate from the competition.

 - You need to abolish phone, fax and email ordering — or you’re replacing a B2B portal that doesn’t talk to SAP ERP.

 - You need to get to value fast, so a templatized front end (coupled with deep SAP integration in the backend) is more attractive than the task of building your own front end.

 - Whatever route you go, you have limited IT resources (or no resources) to put toward a B2B commerce project.

-If that’s you, check out Corevist Commerce.
+If that’s you, check out the Corevist Platform.
 Our solution is built on a deep SAP ERP integration — and it’s designed to launch fast.